openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 *(If your terminal supports this, omitting the second quotation mark allows you to enter multiple lines.
 Otherwise, omit the `-m` flag to compose the commit message in the editor.)*

-Now that that is out of the way, we can commit the change we just added, and check the status afterwards:
+Now that that is out of the way, we can commit the change we just added, and check the status afterward:

 ```bash
 $ git commit -m "Add welcome message"